 Why Some Managers Fail to Plan

 Although planning is a basic function of management, in practice, many managers neglect it.
-You may think that they don’t need formal planning, as they can use their strategic vision and gut instinct to keep the organization on track even without it.
+You may think that they don’t need formal planning, as they can use their strategic vision and gut instinct to keep the organisation on track even without it.
 However, this is not true.
 Here are the key reasons why managers fail to create a strategic plan:

 - They underestimate the importance of planning.
 Many managers hold a get-things-done attitude failing to stop and analyze if the right things they need to do.
 They don’t understand how planning can affect performance and are not willing to change anything.